badmintoncryer/cdk-rds-dump/API.md

 ```

 - *Type:* string
+- *Default:* do not use unsecurePassword

 Database Password.

 We recommend using the secret stored in the Secrets Manager as the connection information to the DB,
 but it is also possible to specify the user name and password directly.
-unsecurePassword is a parameter to pass the password when the latter is used.
+unsecurePassword is a parameter to pass the password when the `unsecureUsername` is used.

 ---